oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ops-behavior-03-qos-levels-and-protocol-flows.md

 The message is delivered according to the capabilities of the underlying network.
 No response is sent by the receiver and no retry is performed by the sender.
 The message arrives at the receiver either once or not at all.

-<mark title="Ephemeral region marking">In the QoS 0 delivery protocol, the sender</mark>
+<mark title="Ephemeral region marking">In the QoS 0 delivery protocol, the sender:</mark>

 - «<mark title="Requirement MQTT-SN-4.3.2-1"><a name="MQTT-SN-4.3.2-1"></a>MUST send a PUBLISH packet with QoS 0</mark>»[MQTT‑SN‑4.3.2‑1](#tab-MQTT-SN-4.3.2-1).

-In the QoS 0 delivery protocol, the receiver
+In the QoS 0 delivery protocol, the receiver:

 - Accepts ownership of the message when it receives the PUBLISH packet.